mmahlke/Bioinformatics_DiMeLo-seq/README.md

 </div>

-Here is an example of DiMeLo-seq data with mA in green and mC in red.
-The location is HOR1 on PDNC4 Chr4 Hap2, the copy of Chr4 with normal centromere.
+Here is a snapshot of the DiMeLo-seq .bam file we have been working with, showing mA in green and mC in red.
+To view modified bases in

+The location shown is HOR1 on PDNC4 Chr4 Hap2, the copy of Chr4 with normal centromere.

 Can you tell where the **active centromere** is?
 You can see the high variability in CENP-A position even within the reads from one young clone.